waylow/boneWidget/README.md

 ### Match bone Transforms:
 If the widgets get out of alignment with the location of the bone itself, this operator will snap the selected widget to the matrix of the bone.
 It works if you have the bone(s) selected or if you have the widget object(s) selected.

-<b>Note:</b>
-Currently bone widget is designed to work with a “bone scale” setting of 1.0.
-So this feature won't work correctly for the cases where the bone scale is not 1.

 #### Resync Widget Names:
 Sometimes you might rename a bone/or a widget.
 This operator will loop through all the custom bone shapes and make sure they match the name of the bone they are assigned to.